 0-11-1967 Peter Thiel – Born in Frankfurt, Germany.
 He is a German-born American entrepreneur/venture capitalist/billionaire.
-Co-founder of PayPal.
-He was also the first outside investor in Facebook, with a 10.2% stake acquired in 2004 for $500,000, and sits of the company’s board of directors.
-Thiel lives in San Francisco and considered himself a libertarian.
+Co-founder of PayPal and also the first outside investor in Facebook, and sits of the company’s board of directors.
+Thiel lives in San Francisco and considers himself a libertarian.
 He supports predominately Republican candidates.
 Thiel has also supported far-rights causes such as the American Foundation for Equal Rights and GOProud (Republican gay group).
 Thiel was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).
-He is out.
+He is openly gay.

 10-11-1977 Matt Bomer – Born in Webster Groves, Missouri.
 He is an American film, stage and television actor.
 He made his television debut with Guiding Light in 2001.
 He gained recognition with his recurring role in the NBC television series Chuck as Bryce Larkin.
 He played the lead role of a con-artist in the USA Network series White Collar from 2009 to 2014.
 Bomer won a Golden Globe Award and received a Primetime Emmy Award for his supporting role as Felix Turner in the HBO television film The Normal Heart.
 He stared in the Dustin Lance Black play 8 on Broadway and at the Wilshire Ebell Theatre as Jeff Zarrillo, a plaintiff in the federal case that overturned California’s Proposition 8.
 Bomer is married to the publicist Simon Halls with whom he has three children.
 He publicly came out in 2012, when he thanked Halls and their children during an acceptance speech for his Steve Chase Humanitarian Award.